hamidehkerdegari/Muscle-view-retrieval/README.md

 We recommend you to create a virtual environment as follows:

 > python -m venv virtual-environment-name

+Then, activate the environment:

+> source virtual-environment-name/bin/activate

 * scikit-learn